GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-26 08:53:40 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-26 09:14:22 IST

 Current Weather in Coimbatore:
-Temperature: 24.80 °C
+Temperature: 27.88 °C
-Condition: overcast clouds
+Condition: haze